Supriya Sahu

+Supriya Sahu (born 27 July 1968) is an Indian public official belonging to the 1991 batch of the Indian Administrative Service.
+She is also a recipient of UNEP's 2025 Champions of the Earth Award, the highest environmental honour of the United Nations.
+She's currently working in Entrepreneurship Development and Innovation Institute of the Tamil Nadu Government.

-She was earlier the Additional Chief Secretary for the Department of Health and Family Welfare.
+She was earlier the Additional Chief Secretary of the Department of Environment, Climate Change and Forests and also the Department of Health and Family Welfare.
 Previously, she also assumed additional responsibilities as Principal Secretary-cum-Managing Director of The Tamil Nadu Small Tea Growers' Industrial Cooperative Tea Factories' Federation Limited (INDCOSERVE), Coonoor.
 Before that, Sahu served as the Director-General of Doordarshan from July 2016 to September 2017.
 Additionally, she was elected as the Co-Vice President of the Asian Broadcasting Union during the 55th General Assembly of ABU.

+Supriya Sahu is married to N. Muruganandham IAS who is currently serving as the Chief Secretary of Tamil Nadu, India.

 Career

 In the earlier phase of her career, she held the position of Joint Secretary at the Ministry of Information & Broadcasting, Government of India.
 Prior to her transfer to the central government, she worked as an Additional Collector in the Vellore district and served as the managing director of the Tamil Nadu State AIDS Control Society (TANSACS).

 On October 25, 2016, she was elected and appointed vice-president of the Asia-Pacific Broadcasting Union.
 She assumed the role of Acting President of the Asia-Pacific Broadcasting Union (ABU), which she handed over to the new president in October 2018.
 She was the first female vice-president of the ABU.

 In February 2016, she was chosen by Prasar Bharati, the public service broadcaster of India, to serve as the Director General of the state broadcaster, Doordarshan.
 Subsequently, the broadcaster recommended her name to the Ministry of Information & Broadcasting (I&B) for approval.
 Sahu had previously held the position of director at the I&B ministry and was later promoted to the post of Joint Secretary.